Smartphone, Hotspot or Router for Mobile Internet?

 USB stick device (or older style Express Card): These need to plug into something in order to be functional – either your computer or a compatible router.
 If you’re traveling solo and just need to keep a laptop online, this may be an ideal solution on its own.
 While an elegant solution, the options on the market tend to be further behind in technology than hotspot devices.

-Connected Car: Some vehicles have a mobile hotspot built-in, perhaps as part of safety and information services, such as OnStar.
+- Connected Car: Most newer vehicles have a mobile hotspot built-in, perhaps as part of safety and information services, such as OnStar.
 The hotspot allows the vehicle to connect to the internet to provide safety, telematics, and concierge services, but it can also provide an internet connection for passengers.
 For vehicles without this built-in feature, there are also devices that plug directly into the vehicle's diagnostic port (OBD-2) that enable this functionality.
 The downside is, in order to utilize the connection - generally the ignition has to be on, making it less than ideal for an RV connection when parked.

 To learn more about selecting a mobile hotspot device and view the current top recommended models for each carrier: